skip to main content

 How Does This Affect Me?

-The essential starting point is to know whether you have products containing PFAS in your chemical inventory.
-That means not only having an up-to-date inventory list of all of your chemical products, but also having insight into the ingredients of those chemicals, since the name of a product may not necessarily reveal whether it contains PFAS.
+The essential starting point is knowing whether you have products containing PFAS in your chemical inventory.
+That means not only having an up-to-date inventory list of all of your chemical products but also having insight into the ingredients of those chemicals, since the name of a product may not necessarily reveal whether it contains PFAS.
 Visibility of your chemical inventory at the ingredient-level will help you know not only whether PFAS are present in your facilities, but also where they are located and how much is present.

 Let VelocityEHS Help!